 At the same time, many older pubs, inns and beerhouses were either destroyed in the Blitz or demolished as part of city-centre development schemes.

 So, in Bristol as in other cities, new pubs had to be built.
 With a shortage of building materials and austerity still in the air, they tended to be smaller, plainer and look more like houses.
 They often seemed flimsy and certainly lacked the warmth and solidity of the Victorian ideal, or the high ideals and arts-and-crafts aspirations of the interwar improved pub.
 They are sometimes referred to as ‘estate pubs’ or ‘flat roof pubs’ for understandable reasons.

 In Bristol, new estates such as Lockleaze were given pubs – but neither The Golden Bottle nor The Gainsborough survives.
 The former was suddenly demolished last year and the latter mostly burned down a couple of years before.

 There is currently a battle to save the The Giant Goram in Lawrence Weston, the only survivor of (we believe) the six pubs that once served that estate.

 However, a very accessible estate pub which is still trading is The Colosseum, about ten minutes walk from Temple Meads, on the edge of the large, complete post-war modernist development at Redcliffe.

-If you’re interested in reading more about any of these themes, we’ve got a few copies of 20th Century Pub for sale at £15 including postage and packing.
+We’ve got a few copies of 20th Century Pub for sale at £10 including postage and packing.
 We can sign them, too, if you want.
 And check out our Bristol pub guide for up-to-date advice on where to drink.